mciccale/ScholarVista/README.md

 # ScholarVista

-**ScholarVista** is a tool that extracts and plots information from a set of Academic Research Papers in PDF format.
-It utilizes [Grobid](https://github.com/kermitt2/grobid/), a library for extracting content from research papers, to extract all the relevant data.
-The extracted data is then plotted and displayed using Python.
+**ScholarVista** is a tool that extracts and plots information from a set of Academic Research Papers in PDF / TEI XML format.
+To process PDFs, it utilizes [Grobid](https://github.com/kermitt2/grobid/) to generate the TEI XML files, then **ScholarVista** extracts the relevant information from the TEI XML files and generates the following data:

+1. **Keyword Cloud** for each of the paper's abstract.
+2. **Links List** for each one of the links found in the paper.
+3. **Figures Histogram** comparing the number of figures per paper.

 ## Table of Contents: